About ten days ago, I had a seizure.

 There.
 I said it.
 And I don’t mean that I am better than other people!
 No, I mean that I am a better version of myself because of (thanks to?) fibromyalgia.
 I am a more understanding human being.
 I am a less judgmental woman.

-And I can sincerely say that I truly would not have been as compassionate as I am today if not for fibromyalgia and its chronic pain.
+And I can sincerely say that I would not have been as compassionate as I am today without fibromyalgia and its chronic pain.

-Because everywhere I look, I see a plethora of faces who look calm and composed.
+Because everywhere I look, I see many faces that look calm and composed.

 But I know.